-The Proposed Action would include the installation of a new RS-X, generally comprised of an LADWP control room, transmission feeders to the 230 kV LADWP transmission lines and electrical vaults along Pershing Drive, and distribution feeders from RS-X to LAX.
+The Proposed Action would include the installation of a new RS-X, generally comprised of an LADWP control room, transmission feeders to the 230 kV LADWP transmission lines and electrical vaults along Pershing Drive and Westchester Parkway, and distribution feeders from RS-X to LAX.
 The LADWP control room at the RS-X would be a concrete and masonry, single-story control room building with a footprint of approximately 4,800 square feet.
 The RS-X would also include outdoor electrical equipment, occupying approximately 22,800 and 63,400 square feet, to the west and east of the LADWP control room, respectively.
 The height of the outdoor equipment would not exceed 65 feet.
-The RS-X would be fed by the 230 kV LADWP transmission lines connecting the SGS and RS-K, located on the west side of LAX along Pershing Drive.
+The RS-X would be fed by the 230 kV LADWP transmission lines connecting the SGS and RS-K, located on the west side of LAX along Pershing Drive as well as on the north side of LAX along Westchester Parkway.
 The new RS-X is envisioned to be a purpose-built structure, designed to accommodate 160 megavolt amperes (MVA) redundant capacity.